firebase/functions-samples/limit-children/README.md

 ## Trigger rules

-Below is the trigger rule for the `truncate` function making sure it's triggered when a new message is added.
+Below is the trigger rule for the `truncate` function making sure it's triggered when a new chat message is added.

 ```
   "functions": {